 - As a Tier 4 migrant (including Doctorate Extension Scheme), or

 - As a visitor permitted entry to the UK for the purpose of prospective entrepreneur activities.

 - You must have held sufficient money prior to your application (see ‘How much money do I need?’ below).

 - If your studies were sponsored by a government or an international scholarship agency within the last 12 months, you must have the written consent of your former sponsor to stay in the UK on or for Start-Up Visa.

 Loughborough University's Endorsement Process?

 There are three stages to the endorsement process:

-- You must submit an Expression of Interest for the 'Start-Up Visa' (through the link below) to the 'Start-Up Visa' business support team who will assess whether you have a genuine and credible business idea that meets the Start-up requirements.
-The business proposal must also be one that the Loughborough Enterprise Network (LEN) can support:
+You must submit an Expression of Interest Form for the 'Start-Up Visa' (through the link below) to the 'Start-Up Visa' business support team who will assess whether you have a genuine and credible business idea that meets the Start-Up requirements.
+The business proposal must also be one that the Loughborough Enterprise Network (LEN) can support.